-An advisor to business groups, grassroots organizations, and policymakers, Stacy produces research and analysis, and helps design and implement policies and strategies to curb economic consolidation and strengthen community-rooted enterprise.
+Stacy Mitchell is the interim co-director and directs ILSR’s Community-Scaled Economy Initiative, which produces research and analysis, and partners with a range of allies to design and implement policies that curb economic consolidation and strengthen community-rooted enterprise.

 Reach her on Twitter @stacyfmitchell or by email at smitchell [at] ilsr.org